-This seems like a good argument at first glance, but notice the modifier "great."
-"Great writers" imbue their writing with personal experience, not just any writer.
-This argument assumes that "the most popular writers" are "great writers."
-Let's insert it:
+This may seem like a good argument at first, but notice the difference between "great" in the premise and "the most popular" in the conclusion.
+To be great, and to be the most popular, are not the same.
+The argument assumes that the "most popular writers" are "great writers."
+Notice how much stronger the argument becomes when we insert this assumption: